Jiyū Shūkyō — A creative, free-religion

 The Church epitomizes the Cosmic Community and I will be a cosmic man by joining the Church.

-’s handwritten notes to the “Statement of Faith for my daily life”above:
+Handwritten notes added to the [1983] “Statement of Faith for my daily life”

 1. Free religion is not a ready made religion and has not a creed or dogma except a tentative statement.